 ThinFire is a heat-resistant lightweight ceramic impregnated paper.
-It provides separation between the kiln shelf and the glass in firing applications up to 1600 °F (871°C).
+It provides separation between kiln shelf and glass in kiln firing applications up to 1600 degrees F.

-Compared to kiln wash, it reduces shelf preparation time and improves surface release.
+Compared to kilnwash, it reduces shelf preparation time and improves surface release.
 A single layer will prevent molten glass from sticking to your shelf.